 Behind the Scene of 360° Digital Sublimation

-Every bottle passes through quality inspection.
-ATIU checks colour accuracy, registration, adhesion and surface defects.
+Every bottle is inspected for colour accuracy, registration, adhesion and surface integrity.
 ISO 9001 processes govern acceptance criteria.
 Bottles that do not meet specification are rejected before packing.
+Approved bottles ship directly to your filling line or distribution centre from our Verona plants.

-This end-to-end process applies equally to perfume bottles and flacons, spirits bottles, candle jars and caps in aluminium, zamac or ceramic.
+This process applies equally to perfume bottles and flacons, spirits bottles, wine bottles, candle jars and caps in glass, aluminium, zamac or ceramic.

 How long does the sublimation process take per bottle?